hummusonrails/vector-search-nodejs-workshop-part-2/README.md

 ## Run and Test the Application

-Once everything is connected, you can run both the frontend and backend together:
+Once everything is connected and you have finished building the functionality, you can run both the frontend and backend together:

 1. Ensure the backend (node server.js in backend) and frontend (npm run dev in frontend) servers are running.
 2. Visit the frontend URL in your browser.